Janus Lernutius: Life

 In 1579 Christopher Plantin published Lernutius's first volume of poetry, Carmina, which included a cycle of 42 poems on Hyella's eyes, "Ocelli", in the manner of Catullus.
 On the strength of this volume, which was reckoned among the best Latin verse of the time, Rudolf II ennobled Lernutius in 1581.
 In September 1587, travelling to Lille, he was captured and held to ransom by soldiers from the English garrison in Ostend.
 Interventions by his friends secured him better treatment, but not his release.
 In 1590 he was transferred to England, where he was released in 1592.
 After his release he broke an arm in a fall from a horse.

 He returned to city government in 1599, and served six terms as alderman in the years 1609–1616.

 In 1606, he completed a volume of victory odes on the successes of Ambrogio Spinola in the Siege of Ostend, Siege of Lingen, Siege of Groenlo, and elsewhere.
 This was published in 1607 by Hieronymus Verdussen.
 Another volume of love poetry, Basia, appeared in 1614, published in Leiden by Lodewijk Elzevir.
+In Bruges, he founded literary and poetic circles with his friend Anselmus Beoetius de Boodt (1550-1632).
 Lernutius died in Bruges on 29 September 1619, and was buried in the Church of St Salvator.

 His only surviving prose work, a study of Charles the Good probably written before 1604, was prepared for posthumous publication by his son.